top of page

 The appeal of the followership narrative is obvious.
 It feels modern.
 It feels humane.
 It feels safe.
 It reassures leaders that authority is less important than empathy, that hierarchy is outdated, and that consensus is progress.

-But this framing assumes a baseline condition that rarely exists: a healthy organization.
+However, this framing assumes a baseline condition that rarely exists: a healthy organization.

 Most companies are not healthy.
 They are compromised by years of tolerated mediocrity, internal politics, performative values, and risk-averse leadership development.
-In these environments, listening without discernment is not leadership.
-It is surrender.
+In these environments, listening without discernment is not leadership; it is surrender.

 When leaders are taught that their primary responsibility is to absorb input rather than adjudicate it, organizations drift.
 Decisions slow.
 Accountability blurs.
 Standards erode.
 The loudest voices gain influence, not the most competent ones.
+Followership becomes a shield for avoidance.

 The Fatal Assumption: That Culture Deserves Deference